awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-053A.png" width="650">
 </center>

-Within row $i$, it loops over columns $j$, starting at $0$ (as in the figure shown above).
+Within row $i$ , it loops over columns $j$ , starting at $0$ (as in the figure shown above).
 Accessing an element $x$ of row $0$ causes a block of $L - 1$ additional elements from the column to be loaded into fast memory, a direct consequence of the column-major layout.
   * ***N.B.*** In the figure shown above, this shows a representative fast-memory access pattern (as shaded in teal), however, it may not be this specific block in general.

 <center>